dangjinghao/dcc/readme.md

 - [ ] union
 - [ ] multi-dim array
 - expr
+- [ ] maybe we can remove the uid, it is not necessary
 - use llvm c api instead of my llvm scaffold in codegen stage
   - expr
   - ternary expr support